asepindrak/santuy/README.md

 # Santuy

-Santuy is a nextjs framework and SQL for auto generate data from model
+Santuy is a nodejs framework and database generator from model schema

 > **You are viewing docs for the v1 of santuy**